 - Competitive analysis

-- Audit of client-owned digital assets (Website, Email marketing, Social media accounts, Customer databases)
+- Audit of client-owned digital assets (Website, Email marketing, Social media accounts, Customer databases, or HubSpot)

 - Advertising recommendations